Moving to Russia

 Of course it’s not just traditional fare on offer these days.
 Russia’s major cities are considered world culinary hotspots, rife with fine dining establishments to rival any in Paris or New York.

 Questions remain over the safety of drinking water in Russia.
-Visitors are generally advised to focus their attentions on bottled water, especially in St Petersburg, whose public services are ancient and in need of considerable upgrading.
+Visitors are generally advised to focus their attention on bottled water, especially in St Petersburg, whose public services are ancient and in need of considerable upgrading.

 Questions exist regarding the safety of visitors to Russia.
 On the one hand the vast majority of visits are without incident.
 Equally, there are a number of concerns raised by travellers and expats of which you should be aware.